afarriaga/auxilium/README.md

 - Navigate to the app directory `cd MyAwesomeSite`
 - Run the app by typing `ruby app.rb`

-The app runs on this url: http://localhost:4567/
+The app runs on this url: http://localhost:4567

+Now you are ready to get started with the first part of the tutorial: http://web-intro.luontola.fi/html/

 ### Introduction to Making Web Applications tutorial credits